leekwunfung817/C-RTSPCameraGetStream/CPosRtspDemo/ReadMe.txt

 CPosRtspDemo.h
     This is the main header file for the application.
-It includes other project specific headers (including Resource.h) and declares the CCPosRtspDemoApp application class.
+It includes other project specific headers (including RTSPResource.h and Resource.h) and declares the CCPosRtspDemoApp application class.

 CPosRtspDemo.cpp